wchen258/lauterbach-log/debug_standalone/run_demo.md

 ```

 If you cannot find the demo scripts here, you can also downloaded them from this [link](https://www.lauterbach.com/frames.html?home.html)
-Under the download/ARM64 section, download zynq_ultrascale for zcu102
+Under the download/ARM64 section, download zynq_ultrascale for zcu102.
+You should be able to run all example scripts in `zcu102-apu` folder except thosed marked with `offchip_trace`.
+For the offchip trace, refer to standalone_offchip_trace file.

 ## Run a JTAG debug demo script